Why Failure Is Not Always a Bad Thing

-In most instances, the type and level of support will vary from child to child, and will require the parent to dedicate some time to really observe and listen to the child’s needs in order to determine how they can support their child.
-Through this we also recognise and respect them as individuals, much like ourselves, where some of us prefer hugs and ice-cream whilst others opt for a solitary run instead.
+In most instances, the type and level of support varies from child to child, and will require parents to dedicate some time to really observe and listen to the child’s needs in order to determine how they can support their child.
+Through this, we also recognise and respect them as individuals much like ourselves.
+Some of us prefer hugs and ice-cream whilst others opt for a solitary run instead, and kids are no different.
 This not only allows us to offer better help, it also reinforces the idea that you care about what bothers them.

 Of course it’s a process of change that has to begin with the parents and caregivers.
 Our view of success has been so ingrained that it won’t change overnight.
 Yet, it is when we start becoming conscious about our own prejudice and attitudes that real change will be made.
 It’s not about not trying to get the award or first prize; it means that we can afford to look at success in a more holistic manner that values hard work, kindness, determination and even just giving it a good shot.

 Use failure as an opportunity to develop resilience.